This page offers general and useful information

 If you do not

-have an EHIC card, you will need to pay for your health care and
+have a health insurance card, you will need to pay for your health care

 contact your private insurance for reimbursement.
 In the event of